Mighty Willows

 Workshop Overview

-Mighty Willows: Knowing Your Child aims to help parents / caregivers / teachers to develop an understanding of children's responses (also known as behaviour, but we don't focus on that!) from the inside out - we discuss the nervous system and how this plays a role in responses, and explore ways to better understand and respond to underlying needs.
+Mighty Willows: Getting Curious aims to help parents / caregivers / teachers to develop an understanding of children's responses (also known as behaviour, but we don't focus on that!) from the inside out - we discuss the nervous system and how this plays a role in responses, and explore ways to better understand and respond to underlying needs.

 During the session we will explore the root causes of behaviours and get curious about what uses up the child (or the adult's!) energy (or spoons) during the day.
 We will discuss how to co-regulate with children.

-- "Spoons Profile" outlining what is using your child's energy each day
+- "Getting Curious" outlining what is using your child's energy each day

-- "Spoon Savers" document outlining ideas to help regulate your child
+- "Glimmer Hunting" document outlining ideas to help regulate your child

-Mighty Willows: Knowing Your Child is the first of two modules, the second module, Growing Your Child, introduces ways to problem solve with your child, using the Collaborative and Proactive Solutions Model.
-This module will be run approximately 6 weeks after Knowing Your Child.
+Mighty Willows: Getting Curious is the first of two modules, the second module, Growing Together, introduces ways to problem solve with your child, using the Collaborative and Proactive Solutions Model.
+This module will be run approximately 6 weeks after Getting Curious.

 Participant Information